Understanding Codependency

 Codependency is a pattern of behaviour in which individuals prioritise the needs, feelings, and well-being of others over their own.
 This can lead to difficulties with self-identity, boundaries, and emotional well-being.
 Often, codependency stems from early relational experiences, trauma, or growing up in environments where emotional needs were neglected.

-In my practice, I offer compassionate, evidence-based therapy to support individuals navigating codependent patterns and working toward healthier, more balanced relationships.
+At Live Life Happy Therapy we offer evidence-based therapy to support individuals navigating codependent patterns and working toward healthier, more balanced relationships.

 Recognising Codependency